Student boilersuit

-Student boilersuit (Swedish studentoverall or studenthalare, Finnish opiskelijahaalari, Canadian Flightsuit or Coveralls or redsuits) are boilersuits widely used for specific events at universities and polytechnics in Sweden, Finland, and Canada.
+Student boilersuit (Swedish studentoverall or studenthalare, Finnish opiskelijahaalari, Canadian flightsuit or coveralls or redsuits) are boilersuits widely used for specific events at universities and polytechnics in Sweden, Finland, and Canada.
 Typically, the suits are procured by the student associations of faculties or programmes.
 At the major Swedish universities (like Lund or Uppsala) the use of boilersuits is limited to engineering students, however at Stockholm they are also worn by students of other programs, but their use has spread to students in other fields at some of the smaller university colleges.
 In Finland, boilersuits have also been foremost identified with engineering students, but see extensive use in all of the student organizations of Finnish institutions of higher learning, such as the University of Helsinki and Aalto University.

 History and use

 Student coveralls have become one of the most conspicuous academic traditions at some educational institutions, despite its short history.
 The use of overalls started in the Royal Institute of Technology in the late 1960s, and spread around Sweden and Finland during the 1970s.
 Apparently protective clothing was needed in excursions to companies, which soon led to use at parties as a way to identify students of different fields and organizations.
 The height of the use of the overall was reached in the late 1990s.
-Due to quick rise in popularity, most student organizations now offer the students a chance to purchase their own overalls during the freshman year.
+Due to quick rise in popularity, most student organizations now offer the students a chance to purchase their own overalls during the first year of studies.
 Since the 1990s, the custom has remained popular although perhaps in slight decline as the overalls are sometimes viewed to signal a lifestyle bordering on alcoholism and drunken misbehavior, up to the point where some pubs and clubs even choose to ban the use of overall uniforms.

-These boilersuits are not only seen in Scandinavia.
+These boilersuits are not only seen in the Nordic countries.
 At McMaster University in Hamilton, Ontario, the McMaster Engineering faculty has had a group of representatives clad in red coveralls known as 'redsuits' for decades.
 Other faculties, societies and student residences have also adopted the suits as a form of identification during McMaster's Welcome Week.
-At University of Toronto in Toronto, Ontario, the Faculty of Applied Science and Engineering has a distinct group of student who wear coveralls to demonstrate their school spirit.
+At University of Toronto in Toronto, Ontario, the Faculty of Applied Science and Engineering has a distinct group of students who wear coveralls to demonstrate their school spirit.
 Numerous people throughout the city and campus recognize students in these coveralls as U of T engineers and members of Skule (TM).
 The University of Waterloo Engineering Students in Waterloo, Ontario, are also identified by their navy blue or grey coveralls, often decorated with significant patches from various interests and activities the student has accomplished over their time at school.
 Ottawa, Ontario's Carleton University has representatives in dark blue Air Force style coveralls, aptly named the "flightsuits".
 Likewise, Western University in London, Ontario awards coveralls, nicknamed 'covies,' to student leaders within the Faculty of Engineering (in grey) and Medway-Sydenham Hall (in black).